Lwithers93/LOTR-React-WebApp/README.md

 - Dynamic search page using LOTR API and React
 - Allows user to search for Characters, Movies and Books

-## Publish to github pages: https://lwithers93.github.io/lotr-react-web-app/
+## Published to github pages: https://lwithers93.github.io/lotr-react-web-app/